Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

   ![Context menu](../../Assets/Screenshots/ActindoWorkFlow/Workflows/ContextMenu.png "[Context menu]")

 7. Click the *Deploy* menu entry in the context menu.
-  The copied workflow is deployed and published.
+  The copied workflow has been deployed and published.